 Distribution center nearby (Store Locator)

 Announcement:20 July 1998

 Groundbreaking and Site Dedication:26 May 2001 by Kenneth Johnson

 Ordinance Rooms:Two ordinance rooms (two-stage progressive) and two sealing

 The Brisbane Australia Temple is located on the striking Kangaroo Point cliffs, overlooking the Brisbane River and central business district.
 The beautiful granite building sits adjacent to an equally lovely meetinghouse built at the same time.
 Parking is available in an underground lot beneath the temple.
 The landscaped grounds of the temple are open to the anyone who wishes to admire the beautiful buildings or the expansive views from the cliffs.

 The Brisbane Australia Temple was the fifth temple built in Australia, following the Sydney Australia Temple (1984), Adelaide Australia Temple (2000), Melbourne Australia Temple (2000), and Perth Australia Temple (2001).

 Though it was the fifth temple built in Australia, the Brisbane Australia Temple was the second temple announced for Australia.
 Negotiations over the height of the temple and adjacent meetinghouse, nighttime flood lighting, and traffic concerns created significant delays.
 The Church complied with requests to reduce the roof pitch of the meetinghouse and to lower the temple platform.

-The historic Brisbane Australia Stake Center was razed to make way for the Brisbane Australia Temple and new meetinghouse.
+The historic Brisbane Australia Stake Center was razed to make way for the Brisbane Australia Temple and a new stake center.